Betristor/Betristor/README.md

 - 👋 Hi, I’m @Betristor
 - 👀 I’m interested in Julia, Python, R, Machine Learning, Reinforcement Learning and so on
-- 🌱 I’m currently learning Julia and Matlab, and developing projects about power system
+- 🌱 I’m currently learning Julia and Matlab, and developing projects about energy system like power and hydrogen transmission system
 - 📫 How to reach me 2845024327@qq.com

 <!---